eclipse-velocitas/cli/docs/PROJECT-CONFIG.md

 ### `repo` - string

 The name of the package or URL to the package git repository.
-A simple name is currently resolved to `https://github.com/eclipse-velocitas/<name>` otherwise e.g. `https://github.com/OWNER/REPO.git` is supported.
+A simple name is currently resolved to `https://github.com/eclipse-velocitas/<name>` otherwise e.g. `https://github.com/OWNER/REPO.git` or `git@github.com/OWNER/REPO.git` is supported.

 ### `version` - string